Hooray! We’re going to Mexico!

 Packing List for Mexico – Clothing

 No matter when you’re visiting, the temperatures in Mexico are usually above 70F, or 23C.
 Humidity may be high, depending on whether it’s rainy season (May-early October) or dry season (late October to May).
+Your packing list for a Mexico all-inclusive needs to consider these varying temperatures.

 Shorts and t-shirts are great for both women and men in either season.
 When it’s humid, I really appreciate having moisture-wicking clothing that doesn’t get damp and stay damp all day!
 Athletic-style clothing (Dry-fit is an example) works well for us as it pulls sweat away from the body and then wicks it away on the outside of the clothing where it evaporates.
 As a bonus, it’s really quick to dry too.
+These are great for your travel checklist for Mexico.

 I recommend t-shirts and tops that serve double-duty.
 If you bring collared shirts, you’ll be able to use them as both casual wear during your Mexico day-trips and resort-wear in the evenings.
 You won’t have to worry about being denied entry to that great bar or restaurant you’ve got your eye on!
+Make sure you’re prepared with your Mexico travel packing list.

 - Swim Suits for the beach – at least 2, so 1 can dry while the other is in use